-In addition to a rich background in airport management, Rob is a certified member of the American Association of Airport Executives and a past President of the Montana Airport Management Association.
+In addition to a rich background in airport management, Rob is a member of the American Association of Airport Executives and has earned their prestigious Accredited Airport Executive (A.A.E.) designation.
+Rob has also served as a past President of the Montana Airport Management Association.
 He earned a Bachelor of Science in Aviation Management from the Metropolitan State College of Denver.

 Outside of work, Rob serves as a board member for the Kalispell Chamber of Commerce and the Flathead County Economic Development Authority.
 Rob is an active volunteer with his church and enjoys flying recreationally as a private pilot.
 He and his family spend their free time enjoying many of the outdoor activities that Montana and the Flathead Valley have to offer.

 Deputy Airport Director Ian McKay’s dedication to GPIA began in the summer of 2011, when he served as the airport’s summer intern.
 It was during this time he discovered his passion for the aviation industry and worked to return to Kalispell to serve his hometown community.
 Most importantly, McKay is responsible for the safe, efficient and continuous operation of the airport.
 His day-to-day roles include maintaining oversight of airport departments, personnel, equipment and the facility.